BharaniNVN07/Mediawiki_Azuresetup/README.md

 This Repository have all the required terraform code to deploy the Mediawiki application on Azure cloud.

 #### Pre-requisites to use this github code :
-1.Azure Account with an active subscription
+1.Azure Account with an active subscription.
-2.Service principal account with contributor access on the subscription 3.Terraform installed machine or Azure Devops active project 4.Azure storage account and container to store the terraform state file
+2.Service principal account with contributor access on the subscription.
+3.Terraform installed machine or Azure Devops active project.
+4.Azure storage account and container to store the terraform state file.

 #### Steps to execute this project
 All you need to have a local machine with terraform installed and download the code locally.